Are you going on holiday to Umbria with children? Below we have gathered some ideas for activities with children in Umbria in central Italy.

 Situated in the Terni area, close to the Marmore falls, this park offers all kinds of outdoor activities, like a climbing wall, tree houses, walks on hanging bridges and more.
 They have itineraries for most age groups.
 This is the website.

-Fosil forest with impressive stone remains of what once were trees.
-Unique palentological site.
+Fossil forest with impressive stone remains of what once were trees.
+Unique paleontological site.

 Website: Foresta Fossile

 It is called an Archeological Park.
 Carsulae is close to San Gemini in the province of Terni.
 Beautiful area to start with, but this archeological site is very interesting also for children.
 Some very old arches are still standing, one can see old roman roads, cisterns, a temple and a lot more.
-Website: Carsulae
+Read our blog about Carsulae for more information.

 From the various shore towns, you can take a boat to the two islands.
 The isola maggiore is the easiest, it has a few bars and restaurants and one can walk around the island within one hour.
 Very nice for children, including a boat ride.
 Boats can be taken from Tuoro, Passignano and Castiglione del Lago.
 The isola Polvese is a natural park one can visit.
 The boat leaves from San Feliciano.
 Boat times (servizi di navigazione).